headzoo/deskpro-sdk-react/docs/pages/tutorials/basic.md

 }
 ```

+**Explanation**

-The SDK automatically injects the [tabData](/pages/props/#tabdata) prop into the component.
+* The SDK automatically injects the [tabData](/pages/props/#tabdata) prop into the component.
 This prop is a plain object which contains information about the open ticket.
 The code above iterates over the `tabData.participants` array and displays an avatar for each person.

 ### Step 4.
 Modify the app styles
 The boilerplate includes a SASS stylesheet which can be found in _src/main/sass/index.scss_.
 Modify the stylesheet to look like the following.